 We also must remember that many cisgender men are gay, queer, or asexual.

-So the question at hand is making layered assumptions about what it means to be a cisgender man, masculine woman, and a woman attracted to masculine women.
+So the question at hand is making layered assumptions about what it means to be a cisgender man, a masculine woman, and a woman attracted to masculine women.

 As much as I’ve laid out how we can’t assume that a woman dating a masculine woman would want to date a cisgender man, we also can’t erase the fact that some women are bisexual, pansexual, sexually fluid, and/or attracted to masculinity in all of its many expressions and forms.